MSRConnections/Azure-training-course/Content/High-Performance Computing/SLURM Linux Cluster HOL.md

 1. Save your changes to **slurmdemo.py** and close the text editor.

-1. Open **slurmdemo.setup.sh** in your text editor.
+1. If you entered a value different than "azureuser" in [Exercise 1](#Exercise1) for the cluster admin name, then open **slurmdemo.setup.sh** in your text editor.
 Search for all instances of "adminuser" and replace them with the ADMINUSERNAME value ("azureuser") you specified in [Exercise 1](#Exercise1). **There are six instances that need to be replaced**.

-1. Save your changes to **slurmdemo.setup.sh** and close the text editor.
+Save your changes to **slurmdemo.setup.sh** and close the text editor when you have finished.  *Reminder: If you used the default value ("azureuser"), then you do not need to perform this step.*

 You've updated the script files with the necessary information.
 Now you're ready for the next step: configuring the SLURM cluster and using it to process the images.
 If you're running macOS or Linux, proceed to [Exercise 4](#Exercise4).
 If you are running Windows, skip to [Exercise 5](#Exercise5).